be-ys-cloud/FanControler/README.md

 ## Software

-Le programme lit la température sur la sonde, puis ajuste la vitesse des ventilateurs dans la plage 20°C à 70°C.
+The software will read the sensor's temperature and then adjust the fans speed in the range 20°C to 70°C.

-Il faut ajouter la lib [DHTLIB](https://github.com/be-ys/Arduino/tree/master/libraries/DHTlib) au projet, et inclure les bibliothèques Arduino LiquidCrystal version 1.0.7, Adafruit GFX Library 1.5.7, Adafruit SSD1306 version 1.3.0 et LuiquidCrystal I2C 1.1.2.
+You must include the library [DHTLIB](https://github.com/be-ys/Arduino/tree/master/libraries/DHTlib) to the project and the following Arduino libraries: LiquidCrystal version 1.0.7, Adafruit GFX Library 1.5.7, Adafruit SSD1306 version 1.3.0 and LuiquidCrystal I2C 1.1.2.

-## Resultat
+## Results

-L'écran affichant l'état de la sonde de température, la température et la vitesse:
+The screen is showing the status of the sensor, the temperature and the current speed:

 ![OLED](images/oled.jpg)

-Un cas de test avec un Arduino nano :
+Testing it with an Arduino nano:

 ![test](images/test.jpg)